lowleveldesign/diagnostics-kit/README.md

 ## How to contribute?

-If you like the project and would like to help, feel free to create a pull request.
+If you like the project and would like to help, you are more than welcome.
 The features I currently consider most required include:

 - ASP.NET Core Harvester
 - Serilog sink for Diagnostics Kit
 - .NET Core CLR support
 - support for PostgreSql as a Log Store

+But if you have a different idea/requirement, the *Pull requests* tab is awaiting you :)

-## Links
+## External links

 You may also have a look at the following articles, which provide overview of the features available in the kit: